 Q: Is a Doberman a good dog for everyone?

 A: The Doberman is a wonderful breed but they are not the right breed for everyone.
 Consider carefully what this breed is all about.
 Be sure you can provide for basic needs and specific requirements before committing.
 Dobermans are not for those who want to keep their pet outside, is gone all day, doesn’t have time to interact with the dog, or who are not willing to provide proper socialization and basic training from the beginning.

 Q: Do you have Gladiators?
 I've seen those really big Dobermans.

-Sometimes oversized Dobermans are called Warlock, Gladiator, King, Gentle Giants, etc. They are often dogs who are deliberately bred to be oversized, sold and promoted by breeders who are only looking for financial profit not good health or the welfare of the dog.
+A: Sometimes oversized Dobermans are called Warlock, Gladiator, King, Gentle Giants, etc. They are often dogs who are deliberately bred to be oversized, and sold by breeders who are only looking for financial profit not good health or the welfare of the dog.

 Here’s the history on the Gladiator name.
-Many years ago there was a Doberman kennel named “House of the Gladiators”.
-Had nothing to do with the size of the dog; they thought it was a kennel name that sort of evoked the breed–the Roman gladiator was always historically depicted as a brave, loyal defender of his country.
+Many years ago in the 1950s and 60s, there was a Doberman kennel named “House of the Gladiators”.
+It had nothing to do with the size of the dog; they chose it because it evoked the breed since the Roman gladiator is historically depicted as a brave, loyal defender of his country.

 Q: What fun things can I do with my Doberman?

 A: Louis Dobermann needed an animal that was versatile and he created an intelligent, fearless, smart dog with a great nose.
 Today’s Doberman is as versatile as the original.